 check the release date on the version you have.
 If it's more than about 6-12 months old, there's probably a newer stable tree version out there.
+As development happens actively, be sure to also check if a custom build from Git (usually using the master branch of NUT https://github.com/networkupstools/nut/ repository) has your issue fixed by some kind soul already.

-37 I built NUT from Git, and it complains about lots of missing files.
+42 I built NUT from Git, and it complains about lots of missing files.
 What happened?

 If you are not actively developing a driver, can you use a snapshot instead?
-The NUT instance of Buildbot generates tar files of the latest NUT source after each successful build, and these snapshots include a prebuilt version of the ./configure script.
+The NUT instance of Buildbot generates tar files of the latest NUT source after each successful build, and these snapshots include a pre-built version of the ./configure script.